Australia considers visas for 'persecuted' white SAfrican farmers

 Land ownership is a sensitive subject in South Africa, 24 years after the end of apartheid rule.

-White people still own around 72 percent of individually-owned farms, with the black majority owning just four percent, according to an audit cited by Ramaphosa this week.
+White people still own around 72 percent of individually-owned farms, with the black majority holding just four percent, according to an audit cited by Ramaphosa this week.

 The country's ruling ANC party has backed expropriation of land without compensation.